kelleyk/livessh/README.md

 - Better separation of the framework from my particular configuration.

+- TODO: Touch `~/.zshrc` to avoid the first-run configuration prompt.

 ## Building

 - The build process uses Docker; you will need to have Docker